d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model-dataset.md

 # Text Preprocessing
 :label:`chapter_lang_model_dataset`

 In the previous section we discussed some properties that make language unique.
 The key is that the number of tokens (aka words) is large and very unevenly distributed.
 Hence, a naive multiclass classification approach to predict the next symbol doesn't always work very well.
 Moreover, we need to turn text into a format that we can optimize over, i.e. we need to map it to vectors.
 At its extreme we have two alternatives.
-One is to treat each word as a unique entity, as proposed e.g. by [Salton, Wong and Yang, 1975](https://dl.acm.org/citation.cfm?id=361220).
+One is to treat each word as a unique entity, e.g. :cite:`Salton.Wong.Yang.1975`.
 The problem with this strategy is that we might well have to deal with 100,000 to 1,000,000 vectors for very large and diverse corpora.

 At the other extreme lies the strategy to predict one character at a time, as suggested e.g. by [Ling et al., 2015](https://arxiv.org/pdf/1508.02096.pdf).
 A